Online mirror descent and dual averaging: keeping pace in the dynamic case: Stabilized OMD

-After a draft of this paper was made publicly available, we were informed that an idea similar to primal stabilization had appeared in the Robust Optimistic Mirror Descent algorithm~\citep{KangarshahiHSC18}.
-Their setting is somewhat different since they perform optimistic steps.
-Furthermore, their results are somewhat weaker in terms of constant factors and since they cannot handle Bregman projections.
+After early versions of the paper were available, we were informed that ideas similar to primal stabilization had appeared in the Robust Optimistic Mirror Descent algorithm~\citep{KangarshahiHSC18} and in the Twisted Mirror Descent(TMD) algorithm~\citep{GyorgyS16a}.
+The setting of the former is different since they perform optimistic steps and their results are somewhat weaker in terms of constant factors and since they cannot handle Bregman projections.
+In the latter case, TMD is a meta-algorithm that has primal stabilization as a special case.
+But the authors only use primal stabilization for the experts' problem~\citep[Example~6]{GyorgyS16a}.
+In our work we extend the idea of primal stabilization for cases beyond the setting of prediction with expert advice.

-In this section we use many results regarding Bregman divergences (see Appendix~\ref{app:Bregman}), and for ease of reference we will state the main results.
-Let \(a,b,c \in \Dcal\).
-A classic result is the three-point identity~\citep[\S 4]{Bubeck15}